bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 ## Prerequisites

 The following are required to use this plugin:
-- Local Azure DevOps Server.
+- On Premise Azure DevOps Server.
 - BMC common configuration Azure extension.
 - Topaz Workbench CLI.
 - Host Communications Interface.

-Note: This extension version is only supported with local Azure Devops Server, it will not work with Azure Cloud.
-In future versions of this extension, we will support Azure cloud.
+.

 ## Installing extensions in a Azure Devops Server Instance